Salt & Wind Travel

 Struffoli

-If you happen to find yourself in Naples around the Christmas holidays, consider yourself extra lucky.
+If you find yourself in Naples around the Christmas holidays, consider yourself extra lucky.
 That is the time of year you most often find the oh-so-delicious sweet treat known as struffoli.

-Struffoli are small round balls of dough that are fried, drizzled in honey, and sometimes topped with sprinkles or powdered sugar.
-These sticky, addictive treats are made at home and in restaurants alike and are enjoyed as a dessert or snack.
+Struffoli are small round balls of dough fried, drizzled in honey, and sometimes topped with sprinkles or powdered sugar.
+These sticky, addictive treats are made at home and in restaurants and enjoyed as a dessert or snack.

-Their origins are thought to possibly be Greek, brought to Italy centuries ago, but by now they’re all Italian.
-Today you can occasionally find them in Naples year-round but the best ones are often seasonal, and if you’re really in luck, served warm.
+Their origins may be Greek, brought to Italy centuries ago, but by now, they’re all Italian.
+Today, you can occasionally find them in Naples year-round, but the best ones are often seasonal and, if you’re really in luck, served warm.

 Bonus: Pastiera